fstnetwork/Service-Friendly-Token-Standard/MinStandard/English/README.md

 And because the Token ledger is within the smart contract of the token, any mutation to the ledger (the balance and the allowance) or the logics must be designed and wrapped in the Token smart contract.
 Otherwise, the Token smart contract has to authorize or approve external smart contracts to extend the logic that is related to the ledger.
 But the former option slows down the development cycle, the latter option will increase the execution cost and security risks.

 We had experienced the inconvenience during the development of smart contract module and providing modularisation services.
-Our goal is to make the Token payment flow described  below :
+Our goal is to make the Token payment flow described  below:

 ```
 (EA) --[transfer and call]-> (CA 1)